itthinx/woocommerce-product-generator/readme.txt

 The product generation stats and performance are also logged to the site's debug.log.
 To disable, add this to your site's wp-config.php: <code>define( 'WPG_LOG', false );</code>

+With the stats provided, this plugin also provides an easy way to benchmark a site: providing an insight into the site's performance measured by products generated per second.

 Fork the [WooCommerce Product Generator](https://github.com/itthinx/woocommerce-product-generator) repository to customize the products generated as desired.

 == Installation ==